Monal5031/Tech-fest-portal/Functions ReadMe.txt

 24. void oldUserMenu(char []): Function to display menu for old user.

 25. void schedule(char []): Function to view the Event Schedule.

+26. int checkEventNumber(int ): Function to check if user has given valid event number.

+27. int checkEventName(char []): Function to check if user has given valid event name.